petyaracz/Racz2023trance/Readme.md

 “D-PLACE: A Global Database of Cultural, Linguistic and Environmental Diversity.” *PloS One* 11 (7): e0158391.

+Lewis, Ioan M. 1991.
+“Introduction: Zar in Context: The Past, the Present and Future of an African Healing Cult.” *Women’s Medicine: The Zar-Bori-Cult in Africa and Beyond*, 1–16.

 Nguyen, Vinh-Kim, and Karine Peschard.
 2003.
 “Anthropology, Inequality, and Disease: A Review.” *Annual Review of Anthropology* 32 (1): 447–74.

+Pagel, M, and A Meade.
+2007.
+“BayesTraits.” *Computer Program and Documentation Available at Http://Www.
+Evolution.
+Rdg.
+Ac.
+Uk/BayesTraits.
+Html*, 1216–23.

 Rhys, Hefin.
 2020. *Machine Learning with r, the Tidyverse, and Mlr*.
 Simon; Schuster.